microsoft/azuredevopslabs/labs/java/intellijgit/readme.md

     ![Select the SDK folder](images/intellij-select-sdk.png)

     {% include note.html content= "The project will not currently compile, since it has a dependency on a library (MyShuttleCalc) that it cannot resolve.
-You will fix this in the [Package Management lab](../mavenpmvsts)." %}
+You will fix this in the [**Package Management lab**](../mavenpmvsts)." %}

 ## Clone MyShuttleCalc from VSTS with IntelliJ